datagovsg/live-parking-info/presentation/presentation.md

 - Repeat things twice.
 People don't get you the first time.
 This is all very foreign
 - Explain even the simplest of things, like === and the difference between ) and }
 - Toggle between the final product and the current product so that they know how what you're building is contributing to the final product

--->
+- Write comments in your code so that they know what is happening after you stop talking
+- Make sure you highlight the code changes you have made
+- Don't answer questions about technical stuff with more jargon than before -->

 <!-- stuff you need on your machine before class